azalea/azalea.github.io/_posts/2013-07-02-keep-uniquely-mapped-reads.md

 You are done!

 Here is a shell script [keepunique.sh](https://gist.github.com/azalea/5914087) that you can download and use.

-Have fun.
+By the way, it is officially discouraged to use uniqueness to filter reads.
+See [this](http://sourceforge.net/apps/mediawiki/samtools/index.php?title=SAM_FAQ#I_want_to_get_.60unique.27_alignments_from_SAM.2FBAM.) and [this](http://www.biostars.org/p/59281/).
+So use at your own risk.